marklogic/marklogic-docker/README.md

 $ docker-compose -f marklogic-cluster-centos.yml up -d
 ```

-This command will start three Docker containers running MarkLogic Server, named bootstrap_3n, node2 and, node3.
+This command will start three Docker containers running MarkLogic Server, named "bootstrap_3n", "node2" and, "node3".

-Run below command to verify if the containers are running:
+Run this command to verify if the containers are running:
 ```
 $ docker ps
 ```